linobollansee/Ames-Price-Predictor/README.md

 ### Media

-* The photos used on the home and sign-up page are from This Open Source site
+* The chart-increasing icon used on the streamlit pages was found on [https://emojipedia.org/chart-increasing](https://emojipedia.org/chart-increasing)
-* The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements